Cobaltito27/Solutions_for_intro_to_stoch_pro_Lawler/Chapter_1.md

 The method used here is basically the same as similar problems solved before (e.g., Problems 1.8 and 1.10).
 Herein, we simply give the final numbers with no details in deduction.

 ### (a)
-This Markov Chain is irreducible and periodic (T = 3).
+This Markov Chain is irreducible and aperiodic.

 ### (b)
 $$\vec{\pi} = \frac{1}{37}(10, 5, 5, 3, 14)$$